Published 2014-01-12.

 Similar Left and Right Types

-This example shows the Left
+This example shows the Left and Right both having the same type, String.

-Here is an Either[String, String]
+Here is an Either[String, String].

 scala> val result1: Either[String, String] = Right("yay!") scala> result1: Either[String,String] = Right(yay!)

-You can test to see if an Either
+You can test to see if an Either instance holds its value on the left or on the right.

 scala> result1.isRight scala> res0: Boolean = true